LearnersGuild/learning-os/game/terrain.md

 ## External Boundaries: Start and Finish

-The terrain starts after a pod finishes admissions and ends when the pod completes the final challenge or when 40 weeks are up, whichever comes first.
+The terrain starts after a pod finishes admissions and ends when the pod completes the Final Level Challenge or when 40 weeks are up, whichever comes first.

 ### Game Start